Sophomore Tariq Meyers Elected Student Trustee at Ithaca College

 A 2010 graduate of Boston College High School, Meyers is from Dorchester, Massachusetts.
 He was recognized with the Princeton University Prize in Race Relations for his research related to the social consciousness of youth in Boston, the creation and implementation of the first city-wide “Social Justice Summit,” and for research related to the coexistence of those involved in the Israeli-Palestinian conflict.

-Originally published in Media Relations: Sophomore Tariq Meyers Elected Student Trustee at Ithaca College.
+Originally published in IC News: Sophomore Tariq Meyers Elected Student Trustee at Ithaca College.